 Ease of Movement

 These pants compress well; the waistband is on the tighter end, which can feel constricting, especially during forward folds.
-That being said, they rank on the higher end of the spectrum in this metric, as we felt comfortable and relaxed during practice and other outdoor activities, though we wouldn't necessarily recommend them for all-day wear.
+They rank on the higher end of the spectrum in this metric, as we felt comfortable and relaxed during practice and other outdoor activities, though we wouldn't necessarily recommend them for all-day wear.

 Comfort and Fit

 These tights have a smooth fabric that feels soft against the skin.
 The waistband is on the tighter side and starts to dig in after a couple of hours, which doesn't make for a great "all day" pant.
-For how much compression and shaping the leggings provide, we must admit that we're impressed by the overall level of comfort.
+For how much compression and shaping the leggings provide, we must admit that we're impressed by the overall comfort level.

 These pants are great for someone who wants an all-around pair that can be worn not only for yoga, but for hiking, biking, running, or climbing, as they're a durable tight that holds up in most conditions.
 Their thicker nature also gives them a tad bit of extra warmth, which is perfect for most outdoor activities, though not the best for a hot yoga class.

-These pants retail for $80, which is on the more expensive range of the pants we reviewed.
+These pants retail for less than one hundred dollars, which is in the more expensive range of the pants we reviewed.
 That being said, these are a durable pair that will last for a long time with barely any signs of wear.
 Investing in a trusted pair of leggings for the next year or so seems like a worthwhile expenditure, especially over a pair of pants that may pill in just a couple of months.

-The Patagonia Centered is a great pair of flattering tights that will last for what feels like forever.
+The Patagonia Centered is a great pair of flattering tights that will last.
 Due to their thicker nature, if you are a hot yoga junkie, these pants may not be the ones for you.
 That being said, their Polyester and Spandex blend dries at a decent rate if you do choose to wear them to your favorite power class.
 If you are someone who wants to wear their leggings for every and any activity, then these come highly recommended.
-Running, hiking, biking, or climbing, these are a dependable and great pair of pants.
+Running, hiking, biking, or climbing, these are a dependable and a great pair of pants.

 — Hannah Hall